gboehl/dynare/doc/manual/source/the-model-file.rst

        beyond a certain point, so as to save computing time, while at the same time getting an approximate solution.

+    .. option:: homotopy_exclude_varexo = (VARIABLE_NAME...)

+       A list of exogenous variables which are to be excluded from the homotopy procedure, *i.e.* which must be kept at their value corresponding to 100% of the shock during all homotopy iterations.

     .. option:: markowitz = DOUBLE

        Value of the Markowitz criterion, used to select the